lazaruslarue/quiz_scores/README.md

     [X] students component with grade < 65 should visually indicate failing grade [-] statistics shall update after CRUD is performed (statistics update in real time)
-    [-] support inline editing of student names and grades. changing a test score and 'enter' / 'mouse-end' updates the model (blur & enter key)
+    [X] support inline editing of student names and grades. changing a test score and 'enter' / 'mouse-end' updates the model (blur & enter key)

 ## run it